SveSop/nvenc/README.md

 This work originates from Wine-Staging

 The master branch is meant for keeping up-to-date with
-upstream wine-staging implementation of nvencodeapi and nvcuvid.
+current driver implementation of nvencodeapi and nvcuvid,

-The `devel` branch is current development to support newer API than
-the wine-staging branch that is no longer in active development.
+and thus recommend using driver of recent date.
+(565+).

 ## Build requirements:
 - [WINE] (version >= 9.x) [https://www.winehq.org/](https://www.winehq.org/)